NaheedRayan/go_api_template/README.md

-## This is a basic REST API using GO
+## This is a basic REST API using Golang and Mux